wtistang/LibertyGettingStarted-Lab/README_ori.md

     <kbd>![image035](./images/media/image035.png)</kbd>

-7. Use the arrow-down key to get the description for **servlet-6.0**.
+7. Use the arrow-down key to get the description for servlet-6.0.

     <kbd>![image036](./images/media/image036.png)</kbd>

-8. Select the feature **servlet-6.0** and your configuration should now look like this:
+8. Select the feature servlet-6.0 and your configuration should now look like this:

     <kbd>![image037](./images/media/image037.png)</kbd>

-9. For this part of the lab, you do not need to define a keystore or the basic registry, so you need to delete the generated entries.
+9. For this part of the lab, we do not define a keystore or the basic registry, so delete the generated entries.
     Your configuration should now look like this:

     <kbd>![image038](./images/media/image038.png)</kbd>

-10. Save the configuration by using **CTRL+S**.
+10. Save the configuration by using CTRL+S.

-11. Close the **server.xml** file.
+11. Close the file server.xml.

 ### 6.3.4	Using Liberty Dev Mode